crcresearch/ndcmsT3/docs/resources/ndcms.md

 *First login or when experiencing trouble with Condor:* The first time you log into glados, set the AFS permissions of a directory to use for Condor as follows:

 !!! note
-    AFS home volumes have been configured as read-only
+    `AFS home volumes` have been configured as read-only.
+The CRC will officially retire `AFS` in May, 2027.

 Your home directory needs to be readable by anyone on campus because Condor doesn't run the jobs under your username.
 In your home directory, do the following: